 Dunholm : The Birth of Durham 990 to 1031

-A new force of Vikings under Olaf and Swein Forkbeard has attacked Bamburgh, the coastal stronghold of the Eadulfsons who are the rulers of Bernicia.
+A new wave of Vikings under Olaf and Swein Forkbeard attack Bamburgh, the coastal stronghold of the Eadulfsons who are rulers of Bernicia.

 Kenneth of Scotland is defeated in an invasion of the North-East by Uhtred Eadulfson, son of the Earl of Bamburgh.
 The monks in the Community of St Cuthbert have fled Chester-le-Street with St Cuthbert’s body to escape the Scots and, accompanied by Bishop Aldhun, they settle for a short time at Ripon.

 St Cuthbert’s Community has returned north to settle at Dunholm (Durham).
 The site is naturally defended like an island, formed by the horse-shoe gorge of the River Wear.
 The Scandinavian word ‘holm’ means ‘island’ (often in the form of a river meander).
 Dun means ‘hill’ – often a fortified place.
 Monks are said to have been guided by a vision, but it is more likely to have been a deliberate political decision given the site’s well-defended location.
 The monks construct a minster of wood called the ‘White Church’ for St Cuthbert’s remains at Durham.
 Uhtred Eadulfson of Bamburgh employed labour from the Coquet to the Tees to fortify the site.
 Aldhun is the first Bishop of Durham and is Uhtred’s father-in-law.

 999 – Stone minster at Durham

 A new ‘White Church’ minster is built at Durham but this time of stone for the shrine of Cuthbert.